 There is one test for this course, which is written mid-way through the course.
-The test will be out of 12 marks, and students have 3 minutes reading time, and 30 minutes in which to complete the test.
+The test will be out of 12 marks.
 The test will contain questions equivalent to that which may be found in the June examination, and will require the students to apply their knowledge to solve a legal problem.
 The test counts 40% (12 marks) of the class-mark component of the course.
 The test is compulsory.